opsi-org/shim-review/README.md

   * CVE-2023-4692
 *******************************************************************************

-Yes, all fixed for the above CVEs have been applied
+Yes, all fixes for the above CVEs have been applied

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?